aeris-data/bamed/README.md

 ## Installation
 1. `git clone https://github.com/aeris-data/bamed.git`
 2. `sudo singularity build ./bamed.sif ./bamed-container.def`
-The `singularity build` command will build the container `bamed.sif` from its definition file, using the source files got from the git repo; so for the build it is important to call the command from the git repo directory that one has made.
-Afterwards, the sif image can be placed anywhere independently of the source files.
+The `singularity build` command will build the container `bamed.sif` from its definition file, using the source files got from the git repo; so for the build it is important to call the command from the git repo directory that one has made. ⚠️ ***The build requires sudo rights.*** Afterwards, the sif image can be placed anywhere independently of the source files.

 ## Usage
 The main script is bamed.py which needs the input configuration file user-config.xml (which can be renamed, the name is not important).
 The Python script handles the launch combinations, writes input files for the Fortran executable and post-process simulation results.
 The main usage is `python3 bamed.py --config user-config.xml [--shell-log]`.
 The script must be launched inside the Singularity container.
 More details in the manual `SEDOO-AERIS-DT-003-MAG_BAMED_ATBD.pdf`.